Terracotta

-This article covers the sense of terracotta as a medium in sculpture, as in the Terracotta Army and Greek terracotta figurines, and architectural decoration.
+This article covers the sense of terracotta referring to a medium in sculpture, as in the Terracotta Army and Greek terracotta figurines, and architectural decoration.
 Neither pottery such as utilitarian earthenware nor East Asian and European sculpture in porcelain are covered.

 In art history

 Asia and the Middle East

 Terracotta female figurines were uncovered by archaeologists in excavations of Mohenjo-daro, Pakistan (3000–1500 BCE).
 Along with phallus-shaped stones, these suggest some sort of fertility cult.
 The Burney Relief is an outstanding terracotta plaque from Ancient Mesopotamia of about 1950 BCE.
 In Mesoamerica, the great majority of Olmec figurines were in terracotta.
 Many ushabti mortuary statuettes were also made of terracotta in Ancient Egypt.

 Fragments of female terracotta figurines.
 Handmade, with appliquéd ornaments, especially elaborate coiffures and fan-shaped headdresses.
 From Mohenjo-daro (Pakistan), Mature Harappan Period (c.
 2600–1900 BCE).
 British Museum.

 India

 Terracotta has been a medium for art since the Harappan civilization, although techniques used differed in each time period.
 In the Mauryan times, they were mainly figures of mother goddesses, indicating a fertility cult.
 Moulds were used for the face, whereas the body was hand-modelled.
 In the Shungan times, a single mould was used to make the entire figure and depending upon the baking time, the colour differed from red to light orange.
 The Satavahanas used two different moulds- one for the front and the other for the back and kept a piece of clay in each mould and joined them together, making some artefacts hollow from within.
 Some Satavahana terracotta artefacts also seem to have a thin strip of clay joining the two moulds.
 This technique may have been imported from the Romans and is seen nowhere else in the country.